dimitri-justeau/restopt/README.md

 - `-restorable`: a quantitative raster corresponding to the amount of restorable area in each cell.
 The values must be integer between 0 and `cellArea`, a parameter which corresponds to the total area of a raster cell.

-- `accessible`: a raster corresponding to the accessible cells (those that can be considered for restoration).
+- `-accessible`: a raster corresponding to the accessible cells (those that can be considered for restoration).
 These cells are identified by the value of the parameter `accessibleValue`.
 If every cell are accessible, use the binary habitat raster with `accessibleValue = 1`.